Delhi govt bus catches fire; no casualty reported | Business

 Delhi govt bus catches fire; no casualty reported

-A government bus caught fire, which spread and burnt down a few shops in southwest Delhi on Wednesday, officials said.
-Nine fire tenders were rushed to the area where the Delhi Transport Corporation bus caught fire.
-The flames were doused by 3.40 pm and cooling process is underway, an official said.
+An air conditioned bus of the Delhi Transport Corporation caught fire which spread and burnt down a few shops in southwest Delhi on Wednesday, officials said.
+Delhi Fire Service Director Atul Garg said, Initially, three fire tenders were rushed to the spot, but the blaze was massive and it spread across a few shops.

 - Country: